Old Louisville: Architecture

 Old Louisville is well known for its architecture, with styles ranging from Federal to Queen Anne.
 Very few antebellum buildings remain, and the most impressive buildings were built in the late 19th century.
 There are a few Italianate, Beaux-Arts and Second Empire-style houses, but Victorian styles dominate.
 Victorian Gothic styles are commonly seen.
-Many styles in Old Louisville are united by their use of red sandstone trim, which became popular by the 1880s to the point that the Courier-Journal said "few new residences are going up in Louisville in which it is not being used".
-Another common Victorian style is the Richardsonian.
+Many styles in Old Louisville are united by their use of red sandstone trim, which became popular by the 1880s to the point that the Courier-Journal said that "few new residences are going up in Louisville in which it is not being used".
+Another common Victorian style in the area is Richardsonian Romanesque.

 Aside from the best represented styles of architecture listed above, Old Louisville also has several great examples of the Chateauesque style of architecture in select buildings throughout the area.
 For example, one of these examples is a residential building, a mansion, at 400 Belgravia Court, which is a "walking court" where the mansions face a park like walk rather than a street.
 This specific building was completed in 1897 and one of its first residents was William H. Wathen, M.D., an eminent medical educator in Louisville from a family of successful distillers.

 Although some portions have been razed, many entire blocks remain almost untouched, and historian Theodore M. Brown said "it remains the only nineteenth-century segment of the city that is mostly intact".
-As infills, some American Craftsman style houses can be found in Old Louisville.
+Some American Craftsman style houses can be found in Old Louisville, which were built as infills.

 Tallest buildings

 Demographics

 As of 2000, the population of Old Louisville was 11,043, of which 55.9% are white, 35.0% are black, 6.3% are listed as other, and 2.3% are Hispanic.
 College graduates are 24.5%, people without a high school degree are 22.6%, and people with college experience without a bachelor's degree are 28.4%.
 Females are 52.3% of the population, males are 47.7%.
 Households making less than $15,000 a year are 40.8%; although that is largely a function of the 27% of residents who are full-time college students.
-Ironically, Old Louisville has the youngest median age of any Louisville neighborhood and the highest percent of people between the ages of 20-29 (25%).
+Ironically, Old Louisville has the youngest median age of any Louisville neighborhood and the highest percent of people between the ages of 20–29 (25%).